 John Elkington wants to take sustainability exponential.
 No pigeon steps on his watch.

-As a pioneer of the sustainability movement for over 30 years (since before the concept was born), the prolific author and Chairman/ ‘Chief Pollinator’ of think tank and advisory firm Volans is responsible for coining the well-loved business phrases ‘Triple bottom line‘ (that’s profit, people and planet) and ‘Breakthrough Capitalism‘.
+As a pioneer of the sustainability movement for over 30 years (since before the concept was born), the prolific author and Chairman/ ‘Chief Pollinator’ of think tank and advisory firm Volans is responsible for coining the well-loved business phrases ‘breakthrough capitalism‘ and ‘triple bottom line‘ (people, planet, profit) – which he has since recalled.
+Today his team are focused on the ‘locked-in syndrome’.

 As his partners on Project Breakthrough, a site brought to you by the UN Global Compact, together we showcase the people disrupting entire industries to show you how to think differently.
 And now it’s John’s turn in the spotlight.